Order of Victory: Construction details

-The Order is made out of platinum in the form of a pentangular star with rays between the arms, measuring 72 mm in diameter.
-The star is studded with 174 diamonds weighing a total of 16 carats (3.2 g), while the arms of the star are made out of ruby.
-The rubies in the arms are synthetic, not because the synthetic gems were cheaper, but because they had to be of a uniform color, which could not be guaranteed with natural stones.
-In the center of the star is a silver medallion, 31mm in diameter, with the Moscow Kremlin wall, the Spasskaya Tower, and Lenin's Mausoleum depicted in gold surrounded by bands of laurel and oak also colored in gold.
-The star of the tower is studded with a natural ruby.
-The laurel and oak are bound with a red banner.
-The sky in the background is inlaid with blue enamel.

 Against the sky, the letters "СССР" (USSR) appear in gold centered on the top of the medallion, while the word "Победа" (Victory) in white, is displayed on the red banner at the bottom, made with enamel.
-The total mass of the order is 78g, which consists of 47g of platinum, 2g of gold, 19g of silver, 25 carats of ruby and 16 carats of diamond.
+The total mass of the order is 78g, which consists of 47g of platinum, 2g of gold, 19g of silver, and 16 carats of diamond.
+The rubies in the Order are artificial, as natural rubies would differ too much in color.
 The medal is estimated to be worth $10 million.

 Instead of being made at a mint, each Order was made in a jeweler's workshop.

 Dwight D. Eisenhower had his star valued by an American jeweler; according to Bernhard, Prince Consort of the Netherlands (who, having been Commander of the Dutch Armed Forces during the war, was interested in receiving such a prestigious award himself but never got it), Eisenhower told him that his stones were "fakes".